Search

 How advanced URL provider works

-How you present your catalog URL is important for SEO and can help increase sales by making your products more easily discover-able by humans.
+How you present your catalog URL is important for SEO and can help increase your sales.
+Your site can easily switch between different URL formatting providersWe recommend the Advanced URL provider because it provides the best SEO result and usability.

 http://site.com/product?rvdsfpid=shoe-3

-When you enable friendly URL rewriting, the query string parameter may be rewritten as segments in the URL path to provide for a more friendly format.
+When you enable human-friendly URL provider, the query string parameter may be rewritten as segments in the URL path.
 The challenge of rewriting a URL is to not lose any information and allow the friendly form to be converted back to its normal URL form, since that is the form expected by the Web server.

 http://site.com/product/rvdsfpid/shoe-3

-While the friendly URL is already a respectable form optimized for search engines and computers, it still contains gibberish data that are undesirable to human.
-Revindex Storefront 7.3 now includes an advanced URL provider that automatically rewrites your catalog URLs into even shorter and human friendlier form:
+While the human-friendly URL is a respectable format optimized for search engines and computers, it still contains words that are undesirable to human.
+The Storefront includes an advanced URL provider that automatically rewrites your catalog URLs into shorter and friendlier form:

 http://site.com/product/shoe

 The advanced URL provider is not limited to products only.
-It also optimizes for categories, manufacturers, distributors and variants.
+It also optimizes for categories, manufacturers, distributors, sellers and variants.
 Similarly, you want to make sure these catalog structures have unique names throughout your system.

 http://site.com/products/apparels